-We believe that the Maui TEACH Center will provide significant social, economic and environmental benefit to the community of Maui and the Hawalian Islands through programs for optimal wellness, personal development and community development as well as providing an exemplary demonstration for building a robust local "Regenerative Economy."
+We believe that the Maui TEACH Center will provide significant social, economic and environmental benefit to the community of Maui and the Hawaiian Islands through programs for optimal wellness, personal development and community development as well as providing an exemplary demonstration for building a robust local "Regenerative Economy."
 The Regenerative Economy is based upon new businesses and economic models that create "Ecosystemic Thriving."
 Ecosystemic Thriving is measured by increased health, abundance, adaptability, resilience and regenerative capacity of life supporting ecosystems, of which we humans are interconnected and interdependent.

 There is significant consensus worldwide that we need to transform our socio-political-economic systems if we are to thrive as a species.
 Foundational to developing the Regenerative Economy is the integration of ancient earth wisdom with modern living technologies to improve the health, abundance and thriving of people and planet.
-The Regenerative Economy will creminitions of dollars' worth of meaningful work for billight people for hundreds of years to come.
+The

-A primary focus of the Maul TEACH Center is to provide, foster and showcase the education, skills, capacity, entrepreneurialism, community collaboration and expertise required to develop, Implement and Integrate the components of the Regenerative Economy on Maul, including the following:
+A primary focus of the Maui TEACH Center is to provide, foster and showcase the education, skills, capacity, entrepreneurialism, community collaboration and expertise required to develop, implement and integrate the components of the Regenerative Economy on Maui, including the following:

-- Clean, affordable and secure renewable energy (e.g., solar, wind, geothermal, tidal, zero point) - Water production, purification and conservation technologies (e.g., desalinization, atmospheric water, grey-black water recycling, tertiary waste water systems) - Local production of abundant fresh, organic & nutritious food using permaculture, bio-dynamic, organic growing techniques as well as healthy edible landscaping, roof top gardens, hanging gardens, botanical gardens and themed gardens - Waste recycling, reuse and upcycling - Natural capital & resource stewardship (e.g., healing and preserving the land, watershed and oceans) and resource conservation - Bio-materials, sustainable infrastructure and healthy built environment - Sustainable planning, design and building of Regenerative Communities including the integration of "Smart Cities" technologies, bio-materials, energy, food, water, waste, health and transportation systems. - Inspired, practical, applied and interactive education that fosters the brilliance and natural talents of each individual - Social, ecological and technological innovation and entrepreneurship that fosters life affirming and healthy products, services and technologies. - Optimal health & wellness lifestyle transformation programs and environments that integrate such things as corporate and personal health, mindfulness, diet & nutrition, exercise, natural connection, epigenetics and improving relationships. - Regenerative finance based upon eco-social impact (e.g., renewable energy finance, public-private partnerships, sustainable land development, agricultural finance) - Personal development and conscious evolution - Regenerative Tourism that integrates eco-tourism, social tourism and wellness tourism - New education, transportation & communications systems - Healing arts

-- Whole systems and biomimicry - Ethical nanotechnology and biotechnology
+- Clean, affordable and secure renewable energy (e.g., solar, wind, geothermal, tidal, zero point) - Water production, purification and conservation technologies (e.g., desalinization, atmospheric water, grey-black water recycling, tertiary waste water systems) - Local production of abundant fresh, organic & nutritious food using permaculture, bio-dynamic, organic growing techniques as well as healthy edible landscaping, roof top gardens, hanging gardens, botanical gardens and themed gardens - Waste recycling, reuse and upcycling - Natural capital & resource stewardship (e.g., healing and preserving the land, watershed and oceans) and resource conservation - Bio-materials, sustainable infrastructure and healthy built environment - Sustainable planning, design and building of Regenerative Communities including the integration of "Smart Cities" technologies, bio-materials, energy, food, water, waste, health and transportation systems. - Inspired, practical, applied and interactive education that fosters the brilliance and natural talents of each individual - Social, ecological and technological innovation and entrepreneurship that fosters life affirming and healthy products, services and technologies. - Optimal health & wellness lifestyle transformation programs and environments that integrate such things as corporate and personal health, mindfulness, diet & nutrition, exercise, natural connection, epigenetics and improving relationships. - Regenerative finance based upon eco-social impact (e.g., renewable energy finance, public-private partnerships, sustainable land development, agricultural finance) - Personal development and conscious evolution - Regenerative Tourism that integrates eco-tourism, social tourism and wellness tourism - New education, transportation & communications systems - Healing arts - Whole systems and biomimicry - Ethical nanotechnology and biotechnology